-Abstract-We introduce a stochastic extension of CCS endowed with a structural operational semantics expressed in terms of measure theory.
-The set of processes is organised as a measurable space by the σ -algebra generated by structural congruence classes.
-The structural operational semantics associates to each process an indexed class of measures over the space of processes.
-These measures encode the rates of the transitions from a process (state of a system) to a measurable set of processes (set of states).
+Abstract-We introduce a stochastic extension of CCS endowed with structural operational semantics expressed in terms of measure theory.
+The set of processes is organised as a measurable space by the sigma-algebra generated by structural congruence.
+The structural operational semantics associates to each process a set of measures over the space of processes.
+The measures encode the rates of the transitions from a process (state of a system) to a measurable set of processes.
 We prove that stochastic bisimulation is a congruence that extends structural congruence.
-The advantage of our calculus is that, in addition to an elegant operational semantics, it provides a natural way to define a class of metrics on processes that measure how similar two processes are in terms of behaviour.
-We show that these metrics characterize the stochastic bisimulation: two processes are bisimilar iff they are at distance zero; two processes are close when their stochastic behaviours are very similar.
+In addition to an elegant operational semantics, our calculus provides a canonic way to define metrics on processes that measure that measure how similar two processes are in terms of behaviour.